El Hijo del Vikingo: All Elite Wrestling / Ring of Honor (2023–2024)

 Vikingo made his debut for All Elite Wrestling (AEW) on the March 22, 2023 edition of Dynamite, where he was defeated by Kenny Omega in the main event.
 On March 30, Vikingo made his debut for AEW's sister promotion Ring of Honor (ROH), defeating Blake Christian.
 The following day at Supercard of Honor, Vikingo successfully defended his AAA Mega Championship against Komander.
-Vikingo is not an official member of the AEW roster and according to Konnan he's one of the very few talents AEW hasn't signed from AAA.
+Despite these appearances, Vikingo was never an official member of the AEW roster.
 Throughout 2023 Vikingo wrestled on Collision and Rampage usually teaming with The Lucha Brothers and or Komander in trios action.
 At Holiday Bash he retained his AAA Mega Championship against Black Taurus.
 On the January 3, 2024 episode of Dynamite Vikingo competed in a Four-way match for an opportunity to face Eddie Kingston for the AEW Continental Championship which was won by Trent Beretta.
 On the January 24 episode of Rampage Vikingo once again competed in a Four-way match for an opportunity to face Orange Cassidy for the AEW International Championship which was won by Komander.